eengstrom/onetimesecret-bash/README.md

     # burn a secret, given the private key
     ots_burn $KEY

-For more examples, see also the `test.shunit` unit tests.
+For lots more examples, see also the `test.shunit` unit tests script.